The Human Gut and the Soil Microbiome: More in Common than You Might Think!

 Similarly, the intricate canals of the human digestive system exist deep within the base of our torso.

 The small and large intestines of humans absorb vitamins, minerals and water, and provides a barrier against pathogens.

 Both of these systems have a symbiotic relationship with tiny microorganisms.
 In fact, nearly all living things owe their vitality to microscopic networks of fungi, bacteria, protozoa and yeast.
 Regenerative agriculture is a practice of building soil health and boosting soil microbes.
 This leads to healthier plants with higher mineral content and increased productivity.
 However, a commonly overlooked aspect of soil health is how these microbes can benefit human health.

 Soil Microbiome + Human Gut Microbiome

-Some researchers refer to the gut microbiome as a ‘forgotten organ’ because it is so intricately involved with immunity, digestion, metabolism, mental health and much more.
+Similarly, the human gut microbiome often referred to as a ‘forgotten organ’ because it is so intricately involved with immunity, digestion, metabolism, mental health and much more.

 In fact, scientists believe we have co-evolved with these microbial species throughout our ancient history, developing a deeply rooted, synergistic relationship.